-However, the truth is, no matter how you want to spend your money, you still need a budget.
+The truth is, no matter how you want to spend your money, you still need a budget.
 Sadly, there seems to be this belief that if you have a budget, you can’t do anything fun.

 For whatever reason, people believe that budgets mean that you have to spend your money on everything that you don’t want to.
 If this is you, please put this myth out of your mind once and for all.
 Please.

 Your budget is your money roadmap.
 It shows you how you will spend your money.
 But, the best part of all is that you are in charge of the navigation – not anyone else.
 There is room for fun in your budget.